Introduction

 The measurements here can be changed as desired to make a different size bookshelf (this one is approximately 80″ high, 24″ wide, and 10 ¼” deep), but bear in mind that making one that is much wider may not function as well.
 See the illustration provided.

-Also, take into consideration the standard for lumber products; they are actually ¼” thinner per inch than what the label on the states.
+Also, take into consideration the standard for lumber products; they are actually ¼” thinner per inch than what the label states.
 This is accounted for in these plans, but if your lumber mill provides actual 1” planks, disregard the measurements provided here.

-It is also likely to be more cost-effective, but more labor intensive to use 3/4″ ply for the construction of the frame and supports as a substitute for the planks.
+It is also likely to be more cost-effective, but more labor-intensive to use 3/4″ ply for the construction of the frame and supports as a substitute for the planks.
 The planks, however, are faster and easier, as they do not need to be ripped to size.

 Images and Illustration (DIY Bookshelf)